 Joint pain is a common problem in people of all ages, and it can severely limit your mobility.
-If you’re struggling with joint pain, Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the expert team at Gramercy Pain Center in Holmdel, Ocean Township and Browns Mills, New Jersey, can help.
+If you’re struggling with joint pain, Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the expert team at Gramercy Pain Center in Holmdel, Red Bank and Montclair, New Jersey, can help.
 They offer an extensive range of treatments, including the most advanced therapies for osteoarthritis — the number one cause of joint pain.
 Call Gramercy Pain Center or schedule an appointment using the online booking tool today.

 Joints are the hinges in your body that enable you to move around and carry out all the activities you do each day, from washing and dressing to driving, working, and exercising.
 Joints that are healthy and functioning properly give you an extensive range of motion and help keep your body stable.

 Joints are made up of two or more bones, plus muscles, tendons, ligaments, and cartilage.
 Any of these tissues can suffer injury or damage that causes joint pain.

 Your joints suffer numerous stresses and strains every day, so acute injuries and joint deterioration are quite common problems.

 Common injuries that cause joint pain include ligament sprains, muscle and tendon strains, and joint dislocations.
 These types of injuries typically cause acute pain and symptoms like swelling and bruising.

 Chronic conditions that cause joint pain include osteoporosis and bursitis.

 The most common cause of joint pain is arthritis.
 Among the many different types of arthritis, the most common are: